Home Coffee Journal logo Home Coffee Journal

 Who it suits: Anyone brewing without a temperature-controlled kettle.

-Key takeaway: Match bloom temperature to your main pour temperature — don’t let it cool while you wait.
+Key takeaway: Match bloom temperature to your main pour temperature, and don’t let it cool while you wait.

 3. A weak, narrow pour that leaves dry pockets

 Symptom in the cup: Uneven, muddled flavor.
-Looking at the spent bed afterward, you see craters or one side noticeably deeper than the other.
+Look at the spent bed afterward and you’ll see craters, or one side noticeably deeper than the other.

 A thin stream poured in one spot saturates only the center.
 The outer ring stays dry, then channels when the main pour hits.
 Pour in slow concentric circles from center outward, finishing just before the filter wall, over about 8–10 seconds for a 15 g dose.
 Keep the kettle spout 3–4 cm above the bed so the stream doesn’t punch a hole.